jadecobra/python_tdd_exercises/source/data_structures/lists.rst

     E       AssertionError: 'third' != ''
     E       - third

-* I change the value to match the expectation
+* I change the value to match the result

   .. code-block:: python